 Sweet tweets!
-Check out this brand new pattern in our Etsy Shop.
-You’ll pick six favorite florals to create these fine feathered friends, then appliqué them in place on a pair of stitched telephone lines.
+Check out this cute pattern available in our Etsy Shop.
+You’ll pick your favorite floral fabrics to create six fine feathered friends, then appliqué them in place on a pair of stitched telephone lines.

 If you’re happy and you know it… make a pillow.
-This pillow is what we envision Little Miss Muffet’s tuffet must have looked like.
+This is what we envision Little Miss Muffet’s tuffet must have looked like.
 A little bit cushion and a little bit pillow in one!
-A great beginner friendly project.
+Gathering the top and bottom is easy!

 For our Featured section, we’ve been focusing on projects that can use smaller pieces from your fabric stash.
 This lumbar pillow uses skinny cuts to create pretty strip patchwork.
 Wavy line free-motion quilting finishes the front.

-From selecting the fabric to plopping the pillow into place, this fast and easy project is a perfect way to create Décor in a Day.
+From selecting the fabric to plopping the pillow into place, this pretty project is a perfect way to create Décor in a Day.
 We used our favorite tapering technique to help prevent crumpled corners.

 This time of year, baby showers seem to come in waves!
 Stumped for a great gift idea?
 This adorable pillow pair is one of our “Baby Shower Power Gifts.”
 The basic piped pillow pattern is fast and simple and the free, downloadable animal appliqués are super cute.

-Freshen up for spring with new additions to the pillowscape on your bed or sofa.
-We used Fat Quarters, selecting 13 coordinating prints to blend together with simple patchwork techniques into three different pillow shapes: one square, one rectangle, and one bolster.
+Freshen up the pillow-scape on your bed or sofa with this terrific trio.
+We used simple patchwork techniques to blend together 13 coordinating prints, creating three different pillow shapes: square, rectangle, and bolster.

 Oilcloth is water resistant with a wipe-clean surface, making it ideal for patio living.
 “It will be too sticky for pillows,” you shout!
 These pillows are meant to be used as bright pops of color to decorate not for sleeping.